 "The identification, preservation and availability of the valuable public and private archives of County Louth".

-By appointment, preferably one week in advance: 9am – 12pm, 2pm – 4pm
+By appointment, preferably one week in advance (or more if travelling long-distance) Mon – Fri: 9am – 12pm, 2pm – 4pm

 Readers are required to complete an application form on their first visit, after reading the Rules for Readers.
 Copying fees apply.